marceloinsabralde/SYNCHRO-EVM/README.md

 Kumara.Common.Tests << for unit tests to test Kumara.Common
 Kumara.EventSource << for Event storage and retrieval Kumara.EventSource.Tests << for unit tests to test Kumara.EventSource
-Kumara.WebApi << exposes API for all of Kumara project and POC entities via CRUD Kumara.WebApi.Tests << for unit tests to test Kumara.WebApi Kumara.Scenarios << for BDD scenarios
+Kumara.Core << for event sourced entities and functionality Kumara.WebApi << exposes API for all of Kumara project and POC entities via CRUD Kumara.WebApi.Tests << for unit tests to test Kumara.WebApi Kumara.Scenarios << for BDD scenarios